-In the opinion of the management of the Company, the accompanying unaudited consolidated financial statements contain all adjustments (consisting of only normal recurring adjustments) necessary to present fairly the Company's financial position as of March 31, 2021, the results of operations for the three and nine months ended March 31, 2021 and 2020 and cash flows for the nine months then ended.
-These financial statements should be read in conjunction with the consolidated financial statements and related notes included in the Company's 2020 Annual Report on Form 10-K.
+In the opinion of the management of the Company, the accompanying unaudited consolidated financial statements contain all adjustments (consisting of only normal recurring adjustments) necessary to present fairly the Company's financial position as of March 31, 2023, the results of operations for the three and nine months ended March 31, 2023 and 2022 and cash flows for the nine months then ended.
+These financial statements should be read in conjunction with the consolidated financial statements and related notes included in the Company's 2022 Annual Report on Form 10-K.

-The novel coronavirus ("COVID-19") pandemic is having, and will likely continue to have, an adverse effect on our business, and its future impacts remain unpredictable.
-Therefore, accounting estimates and assumptions may change over time in response to the impacts of COVID-19.
+The future impacts of the Russia-Ukraine war and the novel coronavirus ("COVID-19") pandemic and their residual effects, including economic uncertainty, inflationary environment and disruption within the global supply chain, labor markets and aerospace industry, on our business remain uncertain.
+Therefore, accounting estimates and assumptions may change over time in response to these impacts.
 Interim period results are not necessarily indicative of the results to be expected for the full fiscal year.